markholloway/markholloway.github.io/README.md

 make
 ```

-ean`before`make build` to ensure the Pagefind orrectly and to remove stale
+ean`before`make build` to ensure the Pagefind correctly and to remove stale
 artifacts.

 ## Documentation